ionic-team/stencil-site/src/docs/reference/faq.md

 Just like any other DOM element in a webpage, any data in the form of arrays, objects, strings and numbers can be passed to element properties.
 Stencil is designed from the ground up to ensure this capability stays unlocked for application developers.

 One misconception that falsely claims only strings can be passed to custom elements comes from React’s version of VDom.
-Out of the box, React can only pass strings and numbers to components and it cannot listen to custom events.
+Out of the box, React can only pass strings and numbers to components, and it cannot listen to custom events.
 With Stencil, the components appear as though they are React components and all properties get passed correctly including functions, objects, and arrays.
 The bindings also account for custom events by creating a prop called “on<EventName>”.
 These allow React developers to interact with the Web Components as though they are React components.

 ### What technology is Stencil built with?